Approximate Bayesian Computation for Finite Mixture Models: Methodology

-First, the method in which we define the sequence $\epsilon_{1:T}$ is an adaptive approach based on the accepted distances from the previous time step.
-That is, $\epsilon_t$ is set to a particular quantile of the accepted distances from time step $t-1$.
-Selecting the quantile at which to shrink the tolerance too high could result in a decrease in computational efficiency because \emph{more iterations} are needed to shrink the tolerance to a small enough value; selecting a quantile that is too low can also contribute to computational inefficiencies because \emph{more draws} from the proposal are needed within each iteration to find datasets that achieve the small tolerance.
+First, to select the sequence $\epsilon_{1:T}$ we implement an adaptive approach based on the accepted distances from the previous time step.
+That is, $\epsilon_t$ is set to a particular quantile of the accepted distances from time step $t-1$ \citep{DelMoralEtAl2012,WeyantEtAl2013,Lenormand2013,IshidaEtAl2015, Cisewski-Kehe:2019aa, simola2019machine}.
+Selecting too high of a quantile at which to shrink the tolerance could result in a decrease in computational efficiency because \emph{more iterations} would be needed to shrink the tolerance to a small enough value.
+On the other hand, selecting a quantile that is too low can also contribute to computational inefficiencies because \emph{more draws} from the proposal are needed within each iteration to find datasets that achieve the small tolerance.
+The rule used to shrink the tolerance is important as imprudent selection can lead to the ABC--PMC algorithm getting stuck in local modes \citep{Silk2013,SimolaEtAl2019}.
+This latter potential issue is particularly crucial when working with mixture models, since the multimodality of the likelihood function is a well known problem that needs to be addressed in order to produce reliable statistical inference results.